-Carbon emissions are big news these days, and for very good reasons.
+Carbon emissions are big news these days, and for very good reason.
 Climate change holds potential repercussions for every industry on the planet, with hotels and other accommodation providers emphatically no exception.
-The concept of carbon-offsetting—that is, compensating for your carbon emissions by putting money towards positive environmental causes—is no cure, but it holds substantial benefits, and not just for the environment itself.
+The concept of carbon-offsetting – that is, compensating for your carbon emissions by putting money towards positive environmental causes – is no panacea, but it holds substantial benefits, and not just for the environment itself.

 Click.: For hotels and other accommodation providers, what are the main benefits of using a carbon-offset scheme?